Skip to content

 • --format json (writes JSON to stdout)

-• --json (global JSON mode)
+• --json (global JSON mode; available on all CIP commands)

 Released under the Apache-2.0 License.